tfenster/presentations/docs/201811-techdaysdockerws/src/8 bc params.md

 Initialization took 80 seconds
 Ready for connections!
 ```
 Test SSO by opening http://4327d66c1e57/NAV/ in your browser and install the Windows Client by going to http://4327d66c1e57:8080/NAV with IE and install it through ClickOnce.
 You can also install and use C/SIDE through ClickOnce including table schema syncs as we are using win auth.
-Make sure to install the Visual C++ 2013 Redistributable (x86) from https://download.microsoft.com/download/2/E/6/2E61CFA4-993B-4DD4-91DA-3737CD5CD6E3/vcredist_x86.exe and the SQL native client from the ClickOnce site if you haven't already done that in example 2.
+Make sure to install the Visual C++ 2013 Redistributable (x86) from https://download.microsoft.com/download/2/E/6/2E61CFA4-993B-4DD4-91DA-3737CD5CD6E3/vcredist_x86.exe and the SQL native client from the ClickOnce site.
 Connect it to 4327d66c1e57 as server
 Don't stop the container as we'll use the database in the next example
-### Example 5: Connect the container to an external SQL Server
+### Example 3: Connect the container to an external SQL Server
 We want to use the database from our previous container, so let's enter it and stop SQL server so that we can savely copy the files.
 If you skipped example 4, then you need to run a new container based on microsoft/dynamics-nav:2018-gb
 ```PowerShell
 PS C:\Users\AdminTechDays> docker exec -ti 43 powershell